the-themis-benchmarks/home/README.md

 # 2. Instructions for Artifact Evaluation

 For artifact evaluation, we recommend you to run Themis in Virtual Machine.
 All the required stuffs are already installed and prepared.
-You can download the VM package `Themis_VM.zip` from [this link](https://drive.google.com/file/d/14vFcjGQgTup8qwwsdZFF7XPubtHB5bgl/view?usp=sharing) on Google Drive.
+You can download the VM image `Themis.ova` (15GB) from [this link](https://drive.google.com/file/d/14vFcjGQgTup8qwwsdZFF7XPubtHB5bgl/view?usp=sharing) on Google Drive.

 ## Prerequisite